SB-27182/Vae_Set/README.md

 <br>

 #### `Explicit Probability Densities:`
 The latent probability layers/likekihoods are written explicity.
 This reveals the simple laws a variational auto encoder must abide by.
 We see that the heart of the VAE, the multivariate gaussian density, contains observable elements that can be added, and scaled, while still being inside the gaussian density.
-This is to say, the latent density is closed under addition and scalar multiplication.
+This is to say, the latent density is closed under addition and scalar multiplication, with a measure of magnitude.
 Indeed, the multivariate gaussian is a Hilbert space.
 <p align="center">
   <kbd>
   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/explicit_probs.png" width=480 height=268 />